judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 ***Topic:** The Egyptian Economy – A View from the IMF*
 ***Location:** [International Monetary Fund](https://www.imf.org/external/index.htm)*

-- VAT (Value Added Tax) - a good way to increase Egyptian revenues
+- VAT (Value Added Tax) - an excellent way to increase Egyptian revenues
 - Egypt has a history of trying to fix its exchange rate, especially against the USD, which is very costly for exporters.

 #### [Rep. Congressman Darrell Issa (R)](https://en.wikipedia.org/wiki/Darrell_Issa)